 TGbf editor: please insert the following change in subclause 11.55.1.5.2.1, P177L56

+An AP as a sensing initiator shall limit each sensing responder to perform a single sensing receive measurement based on SI2SR NDP or SR2SR NDP in each availability window (TB sensing measurement instance).
+If needed, the sensing measurement instance for the sensing responder shall include reporting phase. (#2151)

 SP: Do you agree to incorporate the changes proposed in IEEE 802.11-23/XXXXr0 to the latest 11bf draft for the following CIDs?
 1286 2151 2254 2288 2297